learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 }
 ```

-The `Content-Type` key tells the server the type of content that's being set up
+The `Content-Type` key tells the server the type of content that's being sent up
 from our frontend to our backend.
 Note that the `Content-Type` key is wrapped in
-quotes, as its format means it's a non-standard key.
+quotes, as its format makes it a non-standard key.

 The `Accept` key specifies the type of data the client will be able to
 understand when the server sends back its response.